By Mark Benjamin

 FORT STEWART, Ga., Oct.
 17 (UPI) -- Hundreds of sick and wounded U.S.

-soldiers including many who served in the Iraq war are languishing
+soldiers including many who served in the Iraq war are languishing in hot cement

 barracks here while they wait -- sometimes for months -- to see doctors.